Diversity, Equity & Inclusion (DEI) Initiatives

 Notes:

-2. The percentage of managerial positions held by women is calculated as of April 1 of the applicable fiscal year.
+*The percentage of women in managerial positions is calculated as of April 1 of the applicable fiscal year.
 Previously, the reference date for calculation was March 31, or the end of the applicable fiscal year.
 However, in order to reflect the most recent employment, promotion, and related results, the date for calculating the managerial percentage has been changed retroactively to April 1 of the applicable fiscal year.
-Please note that a managerial position refers to any individual with subordinates and those above that individual, or an individual who has no subordinates but is in an equivalent position.
+Please note that a managerial position refers to any individual who holds a role with subordinates and above, as well as individuals who may not have subordinates but who hold equivalent positions.

-Employees giving birth and employees raising children can use a childcare leave system with partial pay that exceeds the legal requirement, and also take advantage of options such as shorter working hours and telework.
+Employees giving birth or raising children can use a childcare leave system with partial pay that exceeds the legal requirement, and can also take advantage of options such as shorter working hours and teleworking.
 We also encourage these employees to take other types of leave, such as special occasion leave for a child’s first birthday, and childcare leave when a child falls ill, which can be taken until the child graduates from elementary school.
-To make it easier for these employees to return to work after leaves, we have career and childcare support systems.
+To make it easier for these employees to return to work after completing their leave, we have career and childcare support systems in place.
 This has helped us maintain a 100% return-to-work rate for those taking childcare leave.

 Childcare Handbook